rutgerblom/SDDC.Lab/README.md

 5. Enable the WorkloadVMs functionality by setting ```Deploy.WorkloadVMs.Deploy``` to ```true``` in the ```config_sample.yml``` file.
 By default, this setting is set to ```false```, thereby preventing the test workload VMs from being deployed.

+### NSX-T Segment IP Subnet Auto-Allocation
+SDDC.Lab has a feature where it can automatically assign both IPv4 and IPv6 IP subnet addresses to NSX-T Segments included in your ```config.yml``` file.
+The benefit of using this feature is that it permits you to easily deploy Pods without having to manually configure non-overlapping IP subnets for each NSX-T Segment.
+Of course, if you have a need to manually specify the IP subnet used by a given NSX-T Segment, then you still have that flexibility, too, just as you continue to have the ability to create layer-2 only segments as well.

+Here are the important settings to understand in order to properly utilize this feature:

+1. The ```Pod.BaseOverlay``` data structure in your ```config.yml``` file will control:\
+  a) What base network is used for both IPv4 and IPv6 auto-allocated IP subnets.\
+  b) What network prefix is used for the auto-allocated IP subnets.
+(See comments in ```config_sample.yml``` for additional information)\
+  c) What IP address range is configured on the DHCP server.
+(See ```RangePrefix``` below)

+2. If an NSX-T Segment does not have a ```Subnets:``` entry, then it's assumed to be Layer-2 only, and no IP address is included in the data structure that is created.

+3. If an NSX-T Segment does have a ```Subnets:``` entry, and that entry has a list of IP subnets beneath it, then those explicitly mentioned subnets are allocated/assigned to the Segment.
+This is how you go about creating user-defined IP subnets for a given NSX-T Segment.

+4. If an NSX-T Segment does have a ```Subnets:``` entry, but that key does NOT have a list of IP subnets beneath it, then SDDC.Lab will dynamically assign subnets based on the settings within the ```Pod.BaseOverlay``` data structure.
+Whether IPv4 and IPv6 subnets are assigned is driven by the IPv4 and IPv6 Deploy.Setting values:\
+  a) If ```Deploy.Setting.IPv4: True```, then an IPv4 subnet will be allocated.\
+  b) If ```Deploy.Setting.IPv6: True```, then an IPv6 subnet will be allocated.

+5. The ```Pod.BaseOverlay.<IPVersion>.RangePrefix``` setting specifies the CIDR setting used by the DHCP Scope to create it's range of addresses from.
+The IP addresses comprised within this CIDR range is always the highest network within the provisioned IP subnet.
+For example, if the IP subnet that is provisioned is ```10.204.60.0/24```, and if the ```Pod.BaseOverlay.IPv4.RangePrefix``` setting is set to ```28```, the IPv4 range configured on the DHCP Scope will be ```10.204.60.241-10.204.60.254```.
+DHCP ranges are created for both IPv4 and IPv6 subnets.

 ## Known Items
 Here are some known items to be aware of: